Aviatik B.II (Germany)

-Note: Not to be confused with the Austro-Hungarian Aviatik B.II series 32, 32.7 and 34 which were different aircraft.

 The Aviatik B.II was a reconnaissance aircraft built in Germany during World War I.

 Design and development

 The (German) Aviatik B.II was a two-seat biplane of conventional configuration that seated its pilot and observer in tandem, open cockpits.
 Compared to its predecessor, the B.I, the B.II had a more powerful engine and revised nose design that faired the powerplant in more neatly, and a single "rhino horn" collector stack for the exhaust.
 A variety of two- and three-bay wing designs were utilised during production.
 While originally no armament was fitted (in common with other B- class aircraft), later production versions received a machine gun for the observer.
 All were withdrawn from front line service by early 1916, however the type continued in use as a trainer for a time with advanced flying training units (it is known that the B.II served in this role at FEA 9 at Darmstadt during 1916).